Talbot County, Maryland: Rivers and creeks

-Miles River is a corruption of Saint Michael's River, its original name.
+Talbot County’s Miles River was originally named St. Michael’s River.
 In colonial times all grants of land from the Lords Baltimore were in the shape of leases subject to small and nominal ground rents, reserved by the Proprietary, and payable annually at Michaelmas, the Feast of St. Michael and All Angels.
 In the calendar of the Roman Catholic and Anglican churches this is observed on September 29.
 Because of this association, St. Michael was considered to be the patron saint of colonial Maryland, and as such was honored by the river being named for him.
 A large colony of Quakers were among the earliest settlers in Talbot County; as they had no reverence for saints, they persisted in dropping the word saint and calling the river Michaels River.
 It gradually became known as Miles.

 As early as 1667, six years after the laying out of Talbot County, references to these names are found in the Proceedings of the Provincial Council of Maryland.
 A commission was issued by Charles Calvert, Esq., Captain General of all the forces within the Province of Maryland, to George Richard as captain of 10 troops of horse to march out of "Choptanck and St. Miles rivers in Talbot County, aforesaid upon any expedition against any Indian enemy whatsoever," etc. At the same time, a similar commission was issued to Hopkin Davis, as Captain of foot in Choptanck and St. Miles rivers.

 Wye River, which forms the northern boundary of Talbot County, was named by Edward Lloyd, a Welsh immigrant who took up large tracts of land along its southern shores before the laying out of Talbot County.
 He named it for the River Wye, noted for its sinuosity, whose source is near that of the River Severn, near a mountain in Wales.
 He named his homestead Wye House, which was owned by nine generations of Lloyds.